j0hnsmith/django-pipeline-browserify/README.rst

 Django Pipeline Browserify
 ==========================

-django-pipeline-browserify is a compiler for `django-pipeline <https://github.com/cyberdelia/django-pipeline>`_.
+django-pipeline-browserify is a compiler for `django-pipeline <https://github.com/cyberdelia/django-pipeline>`_ (requires 16.9+).
 Making it really easy to use browserify with Django via pipeline.

 To install it::